The Path To A Complete, Fulfilled, Successful Life.

-If however you place family as the most important thing in your life, then your inner value of security would align really well with your ideal future of family man with a big family where everybody feels safe and loved.
+If however, you place family as the most important thing in your life, then your inner value of security would align really well with your ideal future of a family man with a big family where everybody feels safe and loved.

 When your values are aligned with your goals, then those values drive you to greater success in accomplishing that goal.

-Your values are the fuel that drive you.
+Your values are the fuel that drives you.